 Just like muscle, bone is a living, growing tissue that is continually broken down and rebuilt — a process stimulated by impacts.

 Because cycling is non-weight-bearing and largely impact-free, cyclists can suffer from a weakening of bones called osteoporosis.
-So, how should you take care of your skeleton?
+Indoor training can also impact your bone health, as you tend to sweat more on the turbo, which causes a loss of calcium which leaves the body through sweat.

 During childhood and adolescence, bone is laid down faster than it is lost, so our bones become increasingly dense until the age of 18-25, when peak bone mass is achieved.